thearn/webcam-pulse-detector/README.md

 A python application that detects the heart-rate of an individual using their computer's webcam.
 Tested on OSX 10.7 (Lion), Ubuntu 13.04 (Ringtail), and Windows 7.

-Inspired by reviewing recent work on Eulerian Video Magnification (http://people.csail.mit.edu/mrub/vidmag/), with motivation to implement something visually comparable (though not necessarily identical in formulation) to their pulse detection examples in python-opencv.
+Inspired by reviewing recent work on [Eulerian Video Magnification](http://people.csail.mit.edu/mrub/vidmag/), with motivation to implement something visually comparable (though not necessarily identical in formulation) to their pulse detection examples in python-opencv.
-Comparable to a few previous efforts (such as https://github.com/mossblaser/HeartMonitor).
+Comparable to a few previous efforts in this area (such as https://github.com/mossblaser/HeartMonitor).

 Data processing is implemented within an [OpenMDAO](http://openmdao.org/) assembly object to facilitate rapid prototyping/redesign of the real-time analysis, and for simple embedding into a python application.

-This software was developed at [NASA Glenn Research Center](http://www.nasa.gov/centers/glenn/home/index.html) in support of the Aeronautical Sciences Project of NASA's [Fundamental Aeronautics Program](http://www.aeronautics.nasa.gov/fap/), as well as the Crew State Monitoring Element of the Vehicle Systems Safety Technologies Project, in NASA’s [Aviation Safety Program](http://www.aeronautics.nasa.gov/programs_avsafe.htm).
+This code was developed at [NASA Glenn Research Center](http://www.nasa.gov/centers/glenn/home/index.html) in support of the [OpenMDAO](http://openmdao.org/) project of the Aeronautical Sciences Project (under NASA's [Fundamental Aeronautics Program](http://www.aeronautics.nasa.gov/fap/)), as well as the Crew State Monitoring Element of the Vehicle Systems Safety Technologies Project, in NASA’s [Aviation Safety Program](http://www.aeronautics.nasa.gov/programs_avsafe.htm).

+A list of other open-source NASA projects can be found at [code.nasa.gov](http://code.nasa.gov/project/).

 How it works:
 -----------------
-This application uses openCV (http://opencv.org/) to find the location of the user's face, then isolate the forehead region.
+This application uses [openCV](http://opencv.org/) to find the location of the user's face, then isolate the forehead region.
 Data is collected from this location over time to estimate the user's heartbeat frequency.
 This is done by measuring average optical intensity in the forehead location, in the subimage's green channel alone (a better color mixing ratio may exist, but the blue channel tends to be very noisy).
 Physiological data can be estimated this way thanks to the optical absorbtion characteristics of (oxy-) hemoglobin (see http://www.opticsinfobase.org/oe/abstract.cfm?uri=oe-16-26-21434).

 With good lighting and minimal noise due to motion, a stable heartbeat should be isolated in about 15 seconds.
-Other physiological waveforms, such as Mayer waves (http://en.wikipedia.org/wiki/Mayer_waves), should also be visible in the raw data stream.
+Other physiological waveforms, such as [Mayer waves](http://en.wikipedia.org/wiki/Mayer_waves), should also be visible in the raw data stream.

 Once the user's pulse signal has been isolated, real-time phase variation associated with the detected hearbeat frequency is also computed.
 This allows for the heartbeat